cyber-nic/ndelor.me/content/posts/gcp-gpu-instance.md

 1. The `attached_disk` will be necessary as soon as you start installing dependencies to run any workload.
 1. I recommend loading the start-up script from a url (as commented out), but left things inline for this article.
 1. The start-up script `does not work` as-is.
 These are just notes.
-1. Instead of using the `ssh-keys` field, I ended up following [these instructions](https://cloud.google.com/compute/docs/connect/root-ssh#gcloud) to allow ssh'ing from a local terminal into the VM.

 ```bash {}
 export z=europe-west1-b